Best DevOps Tools: 25 Top Options for 2025

 19. AWS

-Amazon Web Services (AWS) is a web hosting service that is loved for its scalability and reliability.
-The flexible features allow for easy scalability for teams of all sizes and the cost-effective solutions provided are similarly helpful.
-There is no worry in setting up IT infrastructure due to the cloud setup, allowing to cut wasted time.
+Amazon Web Services (AWS) is a cloud hosting service that is known for its scalability and reliability.
+The flexible features allow for easy expansion of teams and the cost-effective solutions provided are similarly helpful.
+Setting up IT infrastructure is simplified due to cloud hosting, cutting down on wasted time.

 20. Puppet

-Puppet is a configuration management platform that is used for configuring, deploying, and managing user servers.
-One of its most-loved features is its easy scalability and support of dynamic scaling on a need-only basis.
-Such functionalities allow for easy changing of team and project sizes without compromising time or cost.
-Puppet includes functionalities for master-slave infrastructure and can handle hybrid infrastructure as needed.
+Puppet is used for configuring, deploying, and managing user servers.
+One of its most popular functionalities is its easy scalability and support of dynamic scaling on a need-only basis.
+This allows for easy changing of team and project sizes without compromising time or cost.
+Puppet can also handle hybrid infrastructure as needed.
 A large plus is that the tool automates and simplifies manual tasks.
-Overall, Puppet is a great tool for teams that have mixed environments, need easy scalability for their projects, and manage complex configurations in an easy-to-understand way.

 21. Ansible

 Ansible is an open-source community platform that connects the entire IT infrastructure to simplify the automation of continuous and complex deployments.
-It provides a simple automation language facilitating the configuration of application deployment and workflow orchestration through an agentless architecture across the enterprise infrastructure by allowing flexible daily task automation.
+It provides a simple automation language, facilitating the configuration of application deployment and workflow orchestration.
+It does this via an agentless architecture across the enterprise infrastructure by allowing flexible daily task automation.

 22. Chef

 Chef’s primary goal is to effectively adopt a DevSecOps approach to deploy applications and maintain IT infrastructure with security by design principles.
-By defining security and compliance as human-readable code, Chef ensures that security and compliance standards are upheld for easy audit while supporting the flexibility of on-premise, cloud, and hybrid deployments to address business needs.
+By defining security and compliance as human-readable code, Chef ensures that safety and authorization standards are upheld for easy auditing while supporting the flexibility of on-premise, cloud, and hybrid deployments to address business needs.

 23. New Relic

-New Relic is an analytics tool that measures the performance and customer satisfaction of web applications.
-The application performance monitoring (APM) tool gives real-time data to the team, allowing for web trends to be apparent and for teams to make the needed changes from said data.
-New Relic supports end-to-end transaction tracing, allowing teams to see where delays and errors occur in the process and fix them more quickly.
-A large plus for visual teams is the different color-coded graphs, charts, and trend reports that are generated from application monitoring.
+New Relic measures the performance and customer satisfaction of web applications.
+The application performance monitoring (APM) tool provides real-time data to the team so they can identify trends and make any necessary changes based on this data.
+New Relic supports end-to-end transaction tracing so teams can see where delays and errors occur in the process and fix them more quickly.
+A notable benefit for visual teams is the different color-coded graphs, charts, and trend reports that are generated from application monitoring.

 24. Splunk

-Splunk is a useful monitoring tool that translates machine data to be more usable and accessible.
-The tool monitors the project infrastructure on all levels - from physical to in the cloud.
-A loved feature is an ability for AIOps with machine learning that allows for automatic prevention or fixing of certain errors, helped by the predictive alerting functionalities.
-Knowledge objects can also be made for operational intelligence projects and accelerated innovation within the tool allows for modern applications and webfaces.
+Splunk is a useful monitoring tool that translates machine data into more usable and accessible insights.
+It monitors the project infrastructure on all levels — from physical servers to cloud hosting.
+It has the ability to use machine learning for automatic prevention or fixing of certain errors, helped by the predictive alerting functionalities.
+Knowledge objects can also be made for operational intelligence projects, while accelerated innovation within the tool allows for modern applications and webfaces.

 25. DataDog

 Datadog summarizes metrics and events across the full stack of tools in the DevOps cycle.
-Users can trace requests from end to end across distributed systems, track application performance with auto-generated service overviews, graph and alert on error rates or latency percentiles, and code using open source tracing libraries.
-Users can also search, filter, and analyze logs for troubleshooting and open-ended data exploration, automatically collecting logs from all services, applications, and platforms.
+Users can trace requests from start to finish across distributed systems, track application performance with auto-generated service overviews, graph and alert on error rates or latency percentiles, and code using open source tracing libraries.
+They can also search, filter, and analyze logs for troubleshooting and open-ended data exploration, automatically collecting logs from all services, applications, and platforms.
 These observations can be summarized in dashboards with visibility across the teams to see how alerts are being distributed through notifications and addressed.

 Honorable Mentions